arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung14.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
-- `MOVE`: Each `MOVE block` assigns the value -20 to the control mode variable for a specific axis (X, Y, and Z).
+- `MOVE`: Each `MOVE block` assigns the value `-20` to the control mode variable for a specific axis (X, Y, and Z).
-- `setControlModeAxisX`: This variable receives the value -20, configuring the X-axis for a position control mode, intended for the picking operation.
+- `setControlModeAxisX`: This variable receives the value `-20`, configuring the X-axis for a position control mode, intended for the picking operation.
-- `setControlModeAxisY`: This variable receives the value -20, configuring the Y-axis for a position control mode, intended for the picking operation.
+- `setControlModeAxisY`: This variable receives the value `-20`, configuring the Y-axis for a position control mode, intended for the picking operation.
-- `setControlModeAxisZ`: This variable receives the value -20, configuring the Z-axis for a position control mode, intended for the picking operation.
+- `setControlModeAxisZ`: This variable receives the value `-20`, configuring the Z-axis for a position control mode, intended for the picking operation.

-**Resume**: This rung sets the control mode of each axis (X, Y, Z) to -20 (Position control mode) when `pickOperation` is active, configuring them for the picking operation.
+**Resume**: This rung sets the control mode of each axis (X, Y, Z) to `-20` (Position control mode) when `pickOperation` is active, configuring them for the picking operation.
 By applying this control mode, the system prepares each axis for movement specific to picking tasks, ensuring coordinated and accurate positioning for the operation.
 Setting into the position control mode allows the servo motor to move each axis to precise target positions, ensuring accurate, repeatable movements for tasks like picking and placing.

 The **Rung 15**

 ![Packaging and Labeling System](assets/Rung15.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `MOVE`: Each `MOVE block` assigns a position value to a specific axis (X, Y, and Z) to reach the target coordinates for the picking operation.
-- `setPositionAxisX`: This variable is set to 100, positioning the X-axis at this target location for the picking operation.
+- `setPositionAxisX`: This variable is set to `100`, positioning the X-axis at this target location for the picking operation.
-- `setPositionAxisY`: This variable is set to 50, positioning the Y-axis at a mid-point target for the picking operation.
+- `setPositionAxisY`: This variable is set to `50`, positioning the Y-axis at a mid-point target for the picking operation.
-- `setPositionAxisZ`: This variable is set to 100, positioning the Z-axis at its target for reaching the pick position.
+- `setPositionAxisZ`: This variable is set to `100`, positioning the Z-axis at its target for reaching the pick position.

-**Resume**: This rung positions each axis (X, Y, Z) at specific target coordinates when `pickOperation` is active, with values 100 for X and Z, and 50 for Y. These position values ensure each axis moves to the precise location needed for the picking operation, enabling accurate and synchronized positioning.
+**Resume**: This rung positions each axis (X, Y, Z) at specific target coordinates when `pickOperation` is active, with values `100` for X and Z, and 50 for Y. These position values ensure each axis moves to the precise location needed for the picking operation, enabling accurate and synchronized positioning.

 The **Rung 16**

 ![Packaging and Labeling System](assets/Rung16.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `OR`: Each `OR block` performs a bitwise OR operation between the current control word of each axis and the value 8.
 Setting bit 4 (represented by the binary value 1000) activates the start command in the control word, initiating movement to the previously set position.
 - `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servodriver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
 - `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servodriver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.